-Figure 10 zooms in on the notable segregation that exists between predominantly white residents in the City of Sonoma and Latino residents in the unincorporated El Verano.
-The County published and is going through the public process for the Springs Specific Plan28, a place-based strategy to improve infrastructure and public services.
-The communities of Agua Caliente, Fetters Hot Springs, and Boyes Hot Springs are known collectively as the "Springs".
+Figure 12 zooms in on the notable segregation that exists between predominantly white residents in the City of Sonoma and Latino residents to the immediate north.
+These differences reflect historical patterns of zoning and land use restrictions as discussed in Section 4.5.6, below.
+The County has prepared and published a Draft Springs Specific Plan34, a place-based strategy to improve infrastructure and public services as well as to increase opportunities for housing development at all income levels.
+The communities of Agua Caliente, Fetters Hot Springs, and Boyes Hot Springs are known collectively as the "Springs"-

-28 Springs Specific Area Plan https://permitsonoma.org/springs
+34 Springs Specific Area Plan https://permitsonoma.org/springs